takenoto/pinn_la_casei_2023/log.md

 ## by date

+### 2023-09-12

+- Implement Autosave for each pinn using a callback
+  - A 56 pinns simulation failed (OOM - out of memory) so all models were lost.
+This is to prevent it to happen again.
+- Remove plot loss for multiple pinn.
+Implement individual loss ploting.

 ### 2023-09-09

 - Loss v5 foi modificada, e sem a normalização automática.
 Resultados absurdamente melhores, praticamente todas as redes ficaram boas e com baixa variação, até mesmo do volume.
 Essa versão já pode ser a loss final porque acabou de ser validade pro reator batelada.